Migration Guide: LightRAG Python → EdgeQuake Rust

 lightrag = LightRAG( llm_model=gpt_4o_mini_complete, embedding_func=openai_embedding,)EdgeQuake:

-# Environment variablesexport OPENAI_API_KEY="sk-..."export EDGEQUAKE_LLM_PROVIDER="openai"export EDGEQUAKE_LLM_MODEL="gpt-4o-mini"export EDGEQUAKE_EMBEDDING_MODEL="text-embedding-3-small"
+# Environment variablesexport OPENAI_API_KEY="sk-..."export EDGEQUAKE_LLM_PROVIDER="openai"export EDGEQUAKE_LLM_MODEL="gpt-5-nano"export EDGEQUAKE_EMBEDDING_MODEL="text-embedding-3-small"

-# Or per-workspace via APIcurl -X PUT http://localhost:8080/api/v1/workspaces/$WORKSPACE_ID \ -H "Content-Type: application/json" \ -d '{ "llm_provider": "openai", "llm_model": "gpt-4o-mini", "embedding_model": "text-embedding-3-small" }'Storage Configuration
+# Or per-workspace via APIcurl -X PUT http://localhost:8080/api/v1/workspaces/$WORKSPACE_ID \ -H "Content-Type: application/json" \ -d '{ "llm_provider": "openai", "llm_model": "gpt-5-nano", "embedding_model": "text-embedding-3-small" }'Compatibility aliases are also supported if you want to reuse an existing env file during migration:

 Section titled “Storage Configuration”LightRAG: